-- (A) Advertisements and sales literature that previously have been filed and that are to be used without material change. - [(A)] (B) Advertisements [or] and sales literature solely related to recruitment or changes in a member's name, personnel, [location,] electronic or postal address, ownership, offices, business structure, officers or partners, telephone or teletype numbers, or concerning a merger with, or acquisition by, another member[;]. - [(B)] (C) Advertisements [or] and sales literature [which] that do no more than identify the Nasdaq or other national securities exchange symbol of the member [and/or of a security in] or identify a security for which the member is a Nasdaq registered market maker[;]. - [(C)] (D) Advertisements [or] and sales literature which do no more than identify the member [and/]or offer a specific security at a stated price[;].
+- (A) Advertisements and sales literature that previously have been filed and that are to be used without material change. - [(A)] (B) Advertisements [or] and sales literature solely related to recruitment or changes in a member's name, personnel, [location,] electronic or postal address, ownership, offices, business structure, officers or partners, telephone or teletype numbers, or concerning a merger with, or acquisition by, another member[;]. - [(B)] (C) Advertisements [or] and sales literature [which] that do no more than identify the Nasdaq or a national securities exchange symbol of the member

+[and/or of a security in] or identify a security for which the member is a Nasdaq registered market maker[;].

-- [(D) Material sent to branch offices or other internal material that is not distributed to the public;] - (E) Prospectuses, preliminary prospectuses, fund profiles, offering circulars and similar documents [used in connection with an offering of securities which has been registered or] that have been filed with the Securities and Exchange Commission (the "SEC") or any state, or [which] that is exempt from such registration, except that an investment company prospectus published pursuant to SEC Rule 482 under the Securities Act of 1933 [shall] will not be considered a prospectus for purposes of this exclusion[;]. - (F) Advertisements prepared in accordance with Section 2(10)(b) of the Securities Act of 1933, as amended, or any rule thereunder, such as SEC Rule 134, and announcements as a matter of record that a member has participated in a private placement, unless [such] the advertisements are related to direct participation programs or securities issued by registered investment companies.
+- [(C)] (D) Advertisements [or] and sales literature that [which do no more than identify the member [and/]or offer a specific security at a stated price[;]. - [(D) Material sent to branch offices or other internal material that is not distributed to the public;] - (E) Prospectuses, preliminary prospectuses, fund profiles, offering circulars and similar documents [used in connection with an offering of securities which has been registered or] that have been filed with the Securities and Exchange Commission (the "SEC") or any state, or [which] that is exempt from such registration, except that an investment company prospectus published pursuant to SEC Rule 482 under the Securities Act of 1933 [shall] will not be considered a prospectus for purposes of this exclusion[;]. - (F) Advertisements prepared in accordance with Section 2(10)(b) of the Securities Act of 1933, as amended, or any rule thereunder, such as SEC Rule 134, and announcements as a matter of record that a member has participated in a private placement, unless [such] the advertisements are related to direct participation programs or securities issued by registered investment companies. - [(G) Any research report concerning an investment company registered under the Investment Company Act of 1940, provided that:] - [(i) the report is prepared by an entity that is independent of the investment company, its affiliates, and the member using the report (the "research firm");]